 Long slow distance cardio workouts target a variety of factors related to fitness such as increasing hemoglobin concentration and red blood cells, mitochondrial and muscle capillary volumes, as well as aerobic enzymes.
 Hemoglobin in red blood cells carries oxygen throughout your entire body.
 The more red blood cells and hemoglobin you have, the better your vessels’ oxygen-transporting ability.
 Pretty cool stuff.
 Right?
 Well, there’s more…

-Oxygen’s final stop on its trip to your muscles is the divided system of capillaries, the small blood vessels that supply your muscles.
+Oxygen’s final stop on its trip to your muscles is the divided system of capillaries.
+The capillaries are the small blood vessels that supply your muscles.
 The larger the network of capillaries, the more oxygen can get to your muscles.
-Once the oxygen gets inside your muscles it is used by the mitochondria which contain the enzymes connected in aerobic metabolism.
+Once the oxygen gets inside your muscles it is used by the mitochondria.
+The mitochondria contains the enzymes connected in aerobic metabolism.
 All this means is that you are burning body fat, baby!

 Your body burns fat aerobically.
-Therefore, these cellular adaptations following an LSD workout increases your muscles’ ability to keep carbs and rely on fat as fuel.
+These cellular adaptations following an LSD workout increases your muscles’ ability to keep carbs and rely on fat as fuel.
 SWEET!

 You can do LSD cardio workouts on any piece of equipment such as the bike, treadmill, the Arc trainer, elliptical, as well as running or swimming.
 The more muscles, and large muscles, you bring into play and the more weight-bearing exercises involved, the more calories you will burn.